-Material damage Premature clogging of the fuel filter.
+Material damage Inadequate fuel quality causes the fuel filter to quickly become clogged.

 In some countries and regions, the available fuel quality and cleanliness may not be sufficient.
 This will result in problems with the fuel system.

+Refuel only with clean fuel that meets the specified standards.
 (Your authorized KTM workshop will be glad to help.)
-Only refuel with clean fuel that meets the specified standards.